 How should I go about talking about the mistreatment and abuse that I received when hospital management told staff to do what they needed to do to make me feel as uncomfortable as possible because "we need this room for somebody else that deserves to be here"?
 I understood what it meant to be in the hospital.
 I no longer needed to be there medically.
 But I was left in an impossible situation without a case manager.
-I didn't want to be in that hospital.
-I hated it there.
-But I knew if I left there and went somewhere else that the county / hospital deemed as fit then I would be stuck there and I would have lost my apartment.
 I felt guilty most of those ten months because I knew there were people who needed to be there instead of me.
 The proper people were not leaving me with much choice.